 2. Get off your ass and move.
 Green Prophet’s already advised as to how hiking can mend a broken heart.
 Exercise enhances your state of mind by boosting brain chemicals like serotonin and dopamine.
 A simple walk can knock the edge off stress and put new spin on whatever’s bugging you.

-4. Turn off the TV (and computer, and tablet, and e-reader, and smartphone).
+4. Turn off the TV (and computer, and tablet, and e-reader, and smartphone, and Instagram and Siri and Alexa).
 They’re hypnotics.
 You may smirk at the latest YouTube FAIL, or become emotional over horrible newscasts, but your body is immobile and your brain passive.
 Take frequent technology breaks, and do something else on this list

 5. Enjoy nature.
 Kick off your shoes to touch the grass, sand, soil or water.
 Take up gardening, even if it’s just a bit of time nurturing apartment-grown herbs.